bittnerma/Direct3DKinematicEstimation/README.md

 ## Dataset Preparation

-After the ground truth has been generated, the dataset needs to be prepared.
+After the ground truth has been generated, the dataset needs to be prepared. \

-Run the [prepare_dataset](prepare_dataset.py) script and provide the location where the BMLMovi videos are stored:
+For inference run the [prepare_dataset](prepare_dataset.py) script and provide the location where the BMLMovi videos are stored:
 ```bash
 python prepare_dataset.py --BMLMoviDir path/to/bmlmovi/videos
  ```

-NOTE: for generating data for training you should also provide the path to the Pascal VOC dataset
+To train a model run the following command and provide the path to the  BMLMovi dir and Pascal VOC dataset:

 ```bash
 python prepare_dataset.py --BMLMoviDir path/to/bmlmovi/videos --PascalDir path/to/pascal_voc/data